niltonkummer/go-router/README.txt

 trunk/router2:
-. directly share data among various goroutines for better efficiency, shared data are protected by sync.Mutex
+. directly share memory among various goroutines for better efficiency, shared memory are protected by sync.Mutex
 . router's routing-table, endpoint's binding_set, and proxy's RecvChanBundle and SendChanBundle are directly shared and locked.
 . avoid Go issue #536.
-. router2 is a bit more efficient than router1.
+  however another issue is introduced: in "recver" goroutine, if channel buffer size is 0 and it goes back to router to change subscriptions, it has to do it async: ie. calling "go ..." to run it in a new goroutine . trunk/router2 is a bit more efficient than trunk/router1.

 "ping-pong" tests:
 same setup as above